drekka/StoryTeller/README.md

 The results where suprising.
 In a straight time run of logging Story Teller was actually **4x faster** than the competitor.
 This totally surprised me and the only thing I could think of was that the competitor must have a lot of compexity in it that I simply haven't added to Story Teller.
 But still - ***4x?***

 I then ran the tests again.
+This time with all logging turned off.
+The idea being to see how the embedded code impacted performance of the main code.
 This time the competitor easily out performed Story Teller.
 This was expected as the competitor was designed around very fast boolean switches and could optimize out the logging statements.
-Story Teller on the other hand, has to leave everything in places because the logging decisions are made at runtime.
+Story Teller on the other hand, has to leave everything in places because the logging decisions are made at runtime and therefore cannot be avoided, even if no logging is actually done.

 Still, Story Teller ran the same loop of avg(1,000)x10 very fast.
-In the region of 0.001 sec per 1,000 log statements (not logging) and 0.1 sec when logging.
+In the region of 0.001 sec per 1,000 log statements (testing the decision making).
+When logging, it was around 0.1 sec.
 So even with it's significantly more intelligent logging, it's no slouch.